matthew-brett/teaching/fourier_no_ei.rst

 case, it allows us to rewrite the forward and inverse Fourier
 transforms:

-First let's define a new value :math:`f`, that depends on :math:`N` - the number of observations in our vector :math:`\vec{x}`.
+First let's define a new value :math:`D`, that depends on :math:`N` - the number of observations in our vector :math:`\vec{x}`.

 .. math::